ISU-Monarchs/HabitatRestoration/data-raw/bee/README.md

-The nectar data is stored in this directory.
+The bee data is stored in this directory.
-Cory Haggard is in charge of this directory.
+Nancy Shryock is in charge of this directory.

 Create the following subdirectory to store your data